0E9B061F/scroll/README.md

 **scroll** is a configurable backup system with support for multiple backends.
 It features:

 * **[restic][restic]** support
-  * Automatic tagging allows multiple targets from multiple hosts to coexist in a single repository
-  * Backup to multiple repositories in a single command
-  * An efficient trimming strategy that runs once per policy
-  * `freeze` command creates snapshots that the `trim` command will ignore
 * **[rsync][rsync]** support
-  * Automatic `HOST/TARGETNAME` directory structure for rsync backends, allowing multiple targets from multiple hosts to coexist in a single location
 * Configurable compound commands called **plans**
 * Support for **email reports**
 * scroll is **multi-platform**.
 Currently tested under Linux and Windows.